 The table below highlights the top-rated Android VPNs that met all of our criteria.
 These services passed all tests with no data leaks, offer good speeds, their Android apps are reliable, and they use strong encryption.
 Additionally, they are located in safe privacy jurisdictions and have an established track record and good reputation.

-This guide was last updated on June 16, 2021 with new information.
+This Android VPN guide was last updated on January 6, 2022 with new information.